ljunggren/boozang-docs/README.md

 ![files-1614223_1280](images/files-1614223_1280.jpg)

 Data is used to be able to create data-driven tests.
-This means that a test that takes data as input (for instance "Login" or "Create Project") can be re-used for different data sets.
+This means that a test that takes data as input (for instance: "Login" or "Create Project") can be re-used for different data sets.
 Data handling is at the core of Boozang, and a large variety of data types are supported.

 ## Introduction to data types